-Grilled pineapple which is melt-in-your-mouth tender, is a simple – yet delicious – way to enjoy this refreshing fruit!
-The combination of the caramelized sugar and cinnamon with the pineapple, makes for an outstanding accompaniment to all your summer barbeques.
+Grilled pineapple, which is melt-in-your-mouth tender, is a simple – yet delicious – way to enjoy this refreshing fruit!
+The combination of the caramelized sugar and cinnamon with the pineapple makes for an outstanding accompaniment to all your summer barbeques.

 I first heard about grilling pineapple while eating dinner at a Brazilian restaurant.
 They were running a special on grilled cinnamon pineapple.
 I said to my husband, “That sounds so good!”
 So we told our waiter that we’d like to try it.
 Unfortunately, they were sold out because it was so popular.
-I knew this couldn’t be too hard to recreate at home.
+But, I knew this couldn’t be too hard to recreate at home.
 So this is my version of grilled cinnamon pineapple.

 The first step is choosing a good pineapple.
 Unlike other fruits, a pineapple will not ripen any further after it is harvested, so it is important that it is harvested at peak ripeness.
-Unless you are growing your own, you have no control over when the pineapple is harvested, so you have to know how to spot the ripest one.
+Unless you grow your own, you have no control over when the pineapple is harvested, so you have to know how to spot the ripest one.
 Look for a plump and fresh pineapple with a crown of fresh green leaves.
 The body of the pineapple should be firm, not soft.
 The larger the pineapple, the greater proportion of edible fruit – but size does not indicate ripeness or sweetness.
 Skin color is also not an indicator of ripeness.
-A pineapple’s skin can range from green to yellow, and can be sweet and ripe even when it is almost all green!
+A pineapple’s skin can range from green to yellow and can be sweet and ripe even when it is almost all green!
 I like to smell my pineapple when I’m selecting it.
-A ripe and sweet pineapple will have a nice, sweet aroma.
+A ripe and sweet pineapple will have a pleasant, sweet aroma.
 Once you pick your pineapple, the sooner you eat it, the better.
 If you don’t plan to use your pineapple right away, store it in the refrigerator.
 It will keep better and longer.

 To make this recipe: